jeffkl/MSBuildProjectCreator/README.md

   </MyCustomType>
 </ItemGroup>
 ```

 ## Resolving MSBuild

 This API does not redistribute MSBuild and so it must be located at run-time.
+There are two locators to be aware of:

+1. `MSBuildAssemblyResolver.Register()` provided in this package
+2. `MSBuildLocator.RegisterDefaults()` in the [MSBuildLocator](https://docs.microsoft.com/en-us/visualstudio/msbuild/updating-an-existing-application?view=vs-2019#use-microsoftbuildlocator) package

-There are three ways to do this:
+In either case, you need to register before running any MSBuild operations.
+There are three main ways to ensure registration:

 ### 1. Module initializer (preferred)

-If you're targeting C# 9.0+ / .NET 5+, use a [module initializer](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-9.0/module-initializers)
+If you're targeting C# 9.0+ / .NET 5+, use a [module initializer](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-9.0/module-initializers).
-to call `MSBuildAssemblyResolver.Register()`.
-MSBuild assemblies will be automatically located when your assembly is loaded.
+MSBuild assemblies will be automatically located when your assembly is loaded:

 ```C#
 using System.Runtime.CompilerServices;